 - Keep things brief

-- Even while you’re telling stories about your positive impact, make sure you remain concise.
-Your bullet points shouldn’t be more than a couple of lines long, depending on your template choice–just say what you did, why, and how it helped!
+- Even while you’re describing your positive impact, make sure you keep things concise.
+Your bullet points shouldn’t be more than a couple of lines long, depending on your template choice—just say what you did for those tenants, why, and how it helped them reach an agreement!

 - Up the visual appeal

 - As you know from leading tenant tours, appearances can be everything!
 You want your resume to look professional, appealing, and sleek.
 Use classy, understated colors and modern fonts for readability and a super-clean look.

 - In the interest of keeping your resume from getting over-crowded, you may struggle with nixing some of your best contract negotiations and property touring events.
 But don’t worry: You can use them to construct a cover letter and ramp up your credibility!

 - Your resume can only be one page long, so make sure that every line of text counts.
 That usually means letting your experiences and skills speak for themselves instead of repeating them with a resume objective or summary.
 (Unless you’re new to leasing consultation.)